lieskjur/Notes/content/en/docs/OP/QPP2LCP.md

 {{< k display >}}
 \bm{x} = \bm{Q}^{-1} ( \bm{A}^T \bm{\lambda} - \bm{c})
 {{< /k >}}
-and substitute it into the first (and third) condition, resulting in
+and substitute it into the first (also the third) condition, resulting in
 {{< k display >}}
 \begin{aligned}
 \bm{b} - \bm{A} \bm{Q}^{-1} ( \bm{A}^T \bm{\lambda} - \bm{c}) ≤ 0